-Juan Morel Campos is one of the most significant exponents of Puerto Rican Danza in the island’s history.
-His successor, Domingo Cruz “Cocolía” is lesser-known but equally important.
+Juan Morel Campos is considered one of the most significant Puerto Rican Danza exponents in the island’s history.
+His successor, Domingo Cruz “Cocolía,” though less known, is equally important.

-Juan Morel Campos was born in Ponce on May 16, 1857 to Manuel Araujo from the Dominican Republic and Juana de Dios Campos Collazo, from Venezuela.
+Campos was born in Ponce on May 16, 1857, to Manuel Araujo from the Dominican Republic and Juana de Dios Campos Collazo from Venezuela.

 He began his studies at eight, under the watchful eye of Professor Antonio Egipciaco, and was the protegé of “The Father of the Danza,” Manuel Gregorio Tavarez.
-Morel Campos played the cello, flute, bombardino (bass trombone), the euphonium (a 3 or 4 valve tenor-voice brass instrument resembling a tuba), and the organ.
+Morel Campos played the cello, flute, bombardino (bass trombone), euphonium (a three or 4-valve tenor-voice brass instrument resembling a tuba), and the organ.

-In 1877 Morel Campos was the principal baritone player in the San Juan Battalion in Madrid, Spain.
+In 1877, Morel Campos was the principal baritone player in the San Juan Battalion in Madrid, Spain.
 When he returned to Ponce in 1882, he organized the Fireman’s Band, which he conducted until his death.
-Also, he was a conductor of dance music and the founder of the municipal orchestra, La Lira Ponceña.
+Also, he was a dance music conductor and the municipal orchestra’s founder, La Lira Ponceña.

 In addition, he arranged operas and zarzuelas and toured South America as the director and conductor of the Compañía de Zarzuela Española Bernard y Arabella.
 In total, he composed approximately 500 works.
 Of those, about 300 were Danzas.
 Some of his best-known compositions include Felices Días (Happy Days), No Me Toques (Do Not Touch Me), Idilio (Idyll), and Maldito Amor (Damned Love).

-It’s worth noting Campos made history when he passed the baton to Ana (Anita) Otero, who holds the distinction of being the first woman to direct an orchestra in Puerto Rico.
-According to her grandnephew Robur Otero, “Juan Morel Campos gave her the baton in Ponce and Julio Andino handed her the baton in San Juan.
+It’s worth noting that Campos made history when he passed his baton to Ana (Anita) Otero, the first woman to direct an orchestra in Puerto Rico.
+According to her grandnephew Robur Otero, “Juan Morel Campos gave her the baton in Ponce, and Julio Andino handed her the baton in San Juan.
 She also conducted insular bands in San Germán and Mayagüez.”

 On April 26, 1896, while conducting a concert in Ponce, Juan Morel Campos suffered a massive stroke.
-He died on May 12, 1896, just short of his 39th birthday.
-He was survived by his wife, Secundina Beltrán Collazo and five children, Olimpia, Eugenia, Belén, Plácido, and Manuel.
+He died on May 12, 1896, short of his 39th birthday.
+His wife, Secundina Beltrán Collazo, and five children, Olimpia, Eugenia, and Belén, survived him.

 Domingo Cruz “Cocolía” was an outstanding multi-instrumentalist, arranger, composer, educator, and director.
-Though he lacked formal training, Cruz’s enthusiasm, positive attitude, and work ethic made it possible for him to obtain a wealth of skills and occupy a valuable place among Puerto Rico’s most illustrious musicians.
+Though he lacked formal training, Cruz’s enthusiasm, positive attitude, and work ethic allowed him to obtain a wealth of skills and occupy a valuable place among Puerto Rico’s most illustrious musicians.